Bi-orthogonal harmonics for the decomposition of gravitational radiation I: angular modes, completeness, and the introduction of adjoint-spheroidal harmonics: Abstract

 \section{Abstract}

-The estimation of gravitational radiation's multipole moments is a central problem in gravitational wave theory, with essential applications in gravitational wave signal modeling and data analysis.
-This problem is complicated by most astrophysically relevant systems' not having angular modes that are analytically understood.
-A ubiquitous workaround is to use spin weighted spherical harmonics to estimate multipole moments; however, these are only related to the natural modes of non-spinning spacetimes, thus obscuring the behavior of radiative modes when the source has angular momentum.
-In such cases, radiative modes are spheroidal in nature.
-Here, common approaches to the estimation of spheroidal harmonic multipole moments are unified under a simple framework.
-This framework leads to a new class of spin weighted spheroidal harmonic functions.
-Adjoint-spheroidal harmonics are introduced and used to motivate the general estimation of spheroidal harmonic multipole moments via bi-orthogonal decomposition with overtone subsets.
-In turn, the adjoint-spheroidal harmonics are used to construct a single linear operator for which all spheroidal harmonics are eigenfunctions.
-Implications of these results on gravitational wave theory are discussed.
+The estimation of radiative modes is a central problem in gravitational wave theory, with essential applications in signal modeling and data analysis.
+This problem is complicated by most astrophysically relevant systems' not having modes that are analytically tractable.
+A ubiquitous workaround is to use not modes, but multipole moments defined by spin weighted spherical harmonics.
+However, spherical multipole moments are only related to the modes of systems without angular momentum.
+As a result, they can obscure the underlying physics of astrophysically relevant systems, such as binary black hole merger and ringdown.
+In such cases, spacetime angular momentum means that radiative modes are not spherical, but spheroidal in nature.
+Here, we work through various problems related to spheroidal harmonics.
+We show for the first time that spheroidal harmonics are not only capable of representing arbitrary gravitational wave signals, but that they also possess a kind of orthogonality not used before in general relativity theory.
+Along the way we present a new class of spin weighted harmonic functions dubbed ``adjoint-spheroidal" harmonics.
+These new functions may be used for the general estimation of spheroidal multipole moments via complete bi-orthogonal decomposition (in the angular domain).
+By construction, adjoint-spheroidal harmonics suppress mode-mixing effects known to plague spherical harmonic decomposition; as a result, they better approximate a system's true radiative modes.
+We discuss potential applications of these results.
+Lastly, we briefly comment on the challenges posed by the analogous problem with Teukolsky's radial functions.